City files lawsuit to take control of Fairfield business, site of recent double homicide

 The lawsuit seeks a preliminary injunction asking the court to give it authority to shutter the former Gary’s Place, located at 2005 10th Ave., and padlock the building to prevent anyone from continuing operations.
 Huntington Mayor Steve Williams previously said he has hopes to demolish the building.

-“In considering the balance of hardships between the city and its citizen, as opposed to those of the defendants, the remedy in equity is warranted,” the lawsuit said.
+“In considering the balance of hardships between the city and its citizens, as opposed to those of the defendants, the remedy in equity is warranted,” the lawsuit said.

 The defendants have 20 days to answer the complaint, once notified.

-The lawsuit does not seek to demolish the building because Damron is unsure they can ask for that.
+The lawsuit does not seek to demolish the building because Damron is unsure the city can ask for that.

-Damron added while the exterior of the building looks sound, issues with electric and other utilities inside were enough for it be put on the unsafe building list.
-It is currently going through proceedings now, which oftentimes leads to the demolishing of buildings.
+Damron added that while the exterior of the building looks sound, issues with electric and other utilities inside were enough for it to be put on the unsafe building list.
+It is going through proceedings now, which often leads to the demolition of buildings.

-Gary’s Place was first declared a public nuisance by the Huntington City Council in 2016.
-The lawsuit said since Stanley took control of the property in 2007, police have responded to 213 calls — 140 related to operation of the bar, including 21 shots fired or shooting calls.
+Gary’s Place was declared a public nuisance by the Huntington City Council in 2016.
+The lawsuit said since Stanley took control of the property in 2007, police have responded to 213 calls — 140 related to the operation of the bar, including 21 shots-fired or shooting calls.
 Four of those resulted in homicides.

 While Gary’s Place has not reopened, the city believes Stanley has leased the business to at least two non-licensed bars: Tamika’s Social Club and, most recently, CT’s Biker Club.